COVID Safety Protocols

 - A faculty member will check off students as they are screened upon arrival.

 - WSA is required to keep attendance records for all employees, students, and visitors for the purpose of contract-tracing should it become necessary.

 - Teachers will also take attendance in FACTS at the start of each class.

 - If a student is leaving school before the end of the day, they need to sign out at the front desk and get picked up outside of Upper Baker.

-- Eating is not allowed in classrooms or lobbies.
-Students may only eat or drink water from a water bottle outside.
+- Students may only eat or drink water from a water bottle outside.